 Depending on your hearing, you should notice either a subtle or significant difference.
 To me, the difference is clear: the Late Night setting makes the iPhone speaker louder than any other EQ preset.

-The best thing about this nifty little workaround is that it also works even if you listen to music through AirPods or other headphones rather than through the iPhone earpiece.
+The best thing about this nifty little workaround is that it also works even if you listen to music through AirPods or other headphones rather than through the iPhone speakers.

 They are also carried over to other apps and games, including system features like phone calls.
 Keep in mind that some apps, like Spotify, may use their own built-in audio equalizer that will override the system’s current equalizer setting.

 And that’s all there’s to it, gals and boys!
-If you know other ways to make your iPhone speaker louder, please feel free to share in the comments section!
+If you know other ways to make your iPhone speaker louder, please share in the comments section!